 Although Walter Johnson had managed Washington to 90+ wins three seasons in a row, he had not been able to win a pennant, so Clark Griffith gave the greatest Senator ever his release.
 As he had in 1924, Griffith turned to one of his players: Cronin.
 This was the depth of the depression, and saving Johnson’s salary likely had something to do with it.
 Although Griffith’s loss was minimal, ever team in the A.L. lost money in 1933.
 Washington’s attendance of less than 500,000 was still second best in the A.L.
 With the league’s highest payroll but a shockingly disappointing seventh-place finish in 1934, Griffith’s finances forced him to sell Cronin to the Red Sox for $250,000 and a far lesser shortstop as a replacement.
 The cash saved Griffith from bankruptcy.

-For a detailed look at the Senators’ 1933 season, get a copy of The Wrecking Crew of ’33 by Gary Sarnoff, a noted authority on Washington baseball.
+For a detailed look at the Senators’ 1933 season, get a copy of The Wrecking Crew of ’33 by Gary Sarnoff, a noted authority on Washington baseball and fellow SABR member.